Exercise Status: All exercises complete and verified

 Expected observations

-You should see clear separation between the three conditions: - Baseline projections should be moderate (the model's natural sycophancy level) - Positive-prompted projections should be higher (the system prompt elicits sycophancy) - Steered projections should be highest (the vector amplifies sycophancy in activation space)
+You should see clear separation between the three conditions: baseline projections should be moderate (the model's natural sycophancy level), positive-prompted projections should be higher (the system prompt elicits sycophancy), and steered projections should be highest (the vector amplifies sycophancy in activation space).

 This shows the trait vector captures sycophancy not just behaviorally (autorater scores) but also in activation space (projections).
 The projection metric is especially useful because it lets us monitor trait expression without needing an expensive API-based autorater.